Proteus effect: Evidence

 Further support for the Proteus effect comes from a series of studies that used avatars to increase the amount of exercise performed by individuals.
 Across three studies, the results consistently showed that participants were more likely to increase their level of physical activity after observing an avatar engage in those behaviors and be rewarded for them.
 One major difference in this study is that the effects that avatars had on participants' behavior depended on how much the avatar resembled the user.
 This difference was tested by assigning some users avatars that had been created using photographs of their actual faces.

 The Proteus effect has also been used to explain successful replications of the work by Frank and Gilovich (1988) and Johnson and Downing (1979).
 The results of two studies by Jorge Peña, Jeffrey T. Hancock, and Nicholas A. Merola found that attitude towards aggressive behavior in a virtual setting was increased in individuals who used avatars wearing black cloaks or clothing that resembled KKK uniforms.
 The researchers argued that the negative associations related to the avatar's appearance changed the user's attitudes.
 Additionally, the researchers suggested that priming, in addition to self-perception theory, could explain the Proteus effect.

+Recent studies demonstrated the Proteus effect in real-life contexts outside laboratory conditions.
+In a study, 13.6 million League Of Legends in-game chat messages were analysed, and found players' avatars influenced their mode of communication, specifically in: vocality, valence, toxicity.